grafana/grafana-csv-datasource/README.md

 > **Maintenance**: As I'm no longer working at Grafana Labs, nor am I using Grafana where I'm at now, **I'm no longer able to actively maintain this plugin**.
 >
-> **Edit:** I'm exploring ways to keep the project going.
+> **Update 1:** I'm exploring ways to keep the project going.
 Check back here to stay updated!
+>
+> **Update 2:** I'm happy to say that the Grafana team has decided to take over as maintainers of this plugin! 🎉

 A data source for loading CSV data into [Grafana](https://grafana.com).